JupiterOne-Archives/docs-old/faqs/faqs-aws.md

 in the JupiterOne application or those found at the [jupiterone-aws-integration][] project on Github.
 During this process you will create an IAM Role for JupiterOne with specific policies attached and a specific external trust ID.
 Please note the IAM Role name, policies, and external trust ID used.
-Finally, make sure that in the JupiterOne application you select a polling inverval and select the option to "Auto-configure additional integrations...".
+Do not select the option "Auto-configure additional integrations..." yet.

 Now use your favorite infrastructure-as-code method to systematically generate an identical JupiterOne IAM Role in each of your sub-accounts.
 Be sure to name the IAM Role identically, attach the same policies, and use the same external trust ID as was used with the master account configuration.

+Finally, make sure that in the JupiterOne application you have selected a polling inverval and select the option to "Auto-configure additional integrations..." in your master account configuration.

 If these steps are done correctly, JupiterOne will automatically pull in all sub-accounts from the Organization the next time it polls your environment.

 ## How can I skip certain sub-accounts when auto-configuring my AWS Organization?